turingcompl33t/turingcompl33t.github.io/_posts/2020-9-07-Python-CDS.md

+---
+layout: post
-## Data Science Development Setup with Python Virtual Environments and JupyterLab
+title: "Data Science Development Setup with Python Virtual Environments and JupyterLab"
+---

 This post is a quick walkthough of a development environment setup for data science work with [JupyterLab](https://jupyter.org/install.html).